afreenaanjum/coupon-validator/README.md

   "minPurchaseAmt":1000,
   "endDate": "2021-12-12",
   "startDate":"2020-01-01",
-  "flatDiscountAmt" :100,[OPTIONAL for percentageDiscount discount coupon] "percentageDiscount" : 20, [OPTIONAL for flat discount coupon] "maxDiscountAmt": 100, [OPTIONAL for flat discount coupon]
+  "couponType" : "flat" [Can be either "flat" or "discount"] "flatDiscountAmt" :100,[OPTIONAL for percentageDiscount discount coupon] "percentageDiscount" : 20, [OPTIONAL for flat discount coupon] "maxDiscountAmt": 100, [OPTIONAL for flat discount coupon]